penninesoaringclub/newsletter/content/posts/2024-07/index.md

 ---

-Fly safe, see you in July.
+Fly safe, see you in August.